LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part3-digits.md

 ## Digit detection and extraction

-Now that the grid is a rectangle, we can divide it into 9&times;9 cells - regions of interest - and check whether a digit is present in each cell.
+Now that the grid is a rectangle we can divide it into 9&times;9 cells - regions of interest - and check whether a digit is present in each cell.
-I've added some padding so that is overlap between each cells.
+I've added some padding so that there is overlap between each cells.
+This provides a margin of error for the straightening.
- This might be needed if the straightening wasn't done that well.
-I've separated the check for a digit into three questions:
+I've separated the check for a digit into two questions:
 1. Is there a component in the centre of the region of interest?
 2. If yes, what are the bounds and centre of this component?